Employer of Record

 Fixed-Term vs. Indefinite-Term Contracts

 Employment contracts can be either fixed-term or indefinite-term.
 A fixed-term contract has a specific duration, and it ends once that period is complete.
-However, if the contract lasts longer than 30 months, it is automatically considered to be an indefinite-term contract, meaning there is no pre-determined end date.
-Fixed-term contracts, which are valid for up to 1 year, can only be concluded if certain legal conditions are met, as stipulated by the Labor Code.
+However, if the contract lasts longer than 30 months, or if fixed-term contracts are concluded consecutively two or more times and the total duration exceeds 30 months, it is deemed to be an indefinite-term contract.
+Except where the contract duration is 1 year or longer, a fixed-term contract may only be concluded if one of the legal grounds under the Labour Code is present.

 Key Terms and Conditions